 - · Using the remote control - 1.
 Press Zoom +/- to display the Zoom bar. - Press Zoom + to magnify the center of the picture.
-Press the key repeatedly until the picture size is suitable for your need. - Use the directional arrows (▲, ▼, ◄, ▶) on the projector or remote control to navigate the picture. - To restore the picture to its original size, press AUTO.
+Press the key repeatedly until the picture size is suitable for your need. - 3.
+Use the directional arrows (▲, ▼, ◄, ▶) on the projector or remote control to navigate the picture. - To restore the picture to its original size, press AUTO.
 You can also press Zoom -.
-When the key is pressed again, the picture is further reduced until it is restored to the original size.

-- Press MENU/EXIT and then press

-/▶ until the DISPLAY menu is highlighted. - Press ▼ to highlight Digital Zoom and press MODE/ENTER.
-The Zoom bar displays. - 3.
-Repeat steps 2-4 in the section of "Using the remote control" above.
+When the key is pressed again, the picture is further reduced until it is restored to the original size. - · Using the OSD menu - 1.
+Press MENU/EXIT and then press ◄ /▶ until the DISPLAY menu is highlighted. - Press ▼ to highlight Digital Zoom and press MODE/ENTER.
+The Zoom bar displays. - Repeat steps 2-4 in the section "Using the remote control" above.
 Or if you are using the projector control panel, continue to the following steps. - 4.
 Press ▲ on the projector repeatedly to magnify the picture to a desired size. - 5.
 To navigate the picture, press MODE/ENTER to switch to the paning mode and press the directional arrows (♠, ▼, ♦, ▶) to navigate the picture. - 6.
 To reduce size of the picture, press MODE/ENTER to switch back to the zoom in/out functionality, and press AUTO to restore the picture to its original size.
-You can also press ▼ repeatedly until it is restored to the original size.
+You can also press ▼ repeatedly until it is restored to the original size. - The picture can only be navigated after the picture is magnified.
+You can further magnify the picture while searching for details.